About The Center

 Our offerings include art exhibits, live theater, concerts, classes and workshops, film screenings, and special events.
 We collaborate with local artists, musicians, actors, performers, teachers, volunteers, and the occasional celebrity to provide a rich experience to our audiences and attendees all year long.

 Our goals at the Center are to educate, entertain, illuminate, inspire, and include - five concepts that serve as the pillars of our philosophy.
 We strive to connect people of all ages and demographics to interesting and meaningful classes and workshops, to powerful and thoughtful live theater and music, to innovative and thought-provoking art exhibitions, and to an overall creative experience that enriches and transforms their lives.

-Our calendar is jam-packed — an average week at the Center juggles an average of 120 hours of programming across ten schedulable locations on campus.
-From rehearsals to meetings to classes to performances, we are always buzzing with activity.
-Our roster for 2017 features 8 Mainstage theater productions, 11 Black Box shows, 40 or so class offerings, 12 Gallery installations, and 41 special events from concerts to student collaborations, annual festivals to talent showcases, craft fairs to magic shows.
-Our ticket sales cover only half of our financial needs — we are supported by the contributions of our generous donors, sustained by a dedicated force of 400 active volunteers, grounded by the vision of a 16-member Board of Directors, and driven by the dedication and passion of 6 full-time and 9 part-time employees.
+Our calendar is jam-packed - an average week at the Center juggles an average of 130 hours of programming across ten schedulable locations on campus.
+Our roster for 2023 features 5 Mainstage theater productions, 11 Black Box shows, 130 class and workshop offerings, 12 Gallery installations, 12 staged readings, and over 60 special events including concerts, festivals, student collaborations, showcases, open mics, film viewings, and craft fairs.
+Our ticket sales cover only half of our financial needs - we are supported by the contributions of our generous donors, sustained by a dedicated force of 600 active volunteers, grounded by the vision of a 17-member Board of Directors, and driven by the dedication and passion of 12 full-time and 6 part-time employees.
 We strive to be a welcoming hub at every level.